fjaros/IgnoreLevel-2.4.3/README.md

   * /ignorewhitelist del \<name\> - removes name from white list
   * /ignorewhitelist - prints whitelist
 * /ignoredebug 0 or 1 to turn on/off filter debug messages.
+* /ignorequotes 0 or 1 to turn on/off motivational quotes that replace the whisper messages.